DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/20 Axes/40 Limit and Relocate the Axes.md

 The visual range of arguments/values on an axis should include all arguments/values of all series.
-If you want to reduce the visual range, specify the axis's [visualRange](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/visualRange '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/visualRange/') option.
+If you want to reduce the visual range, specify the axis's [visualRange](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/visualRange '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/visualRange/') property.

 ---
 ##### jQuery